datacraft360degree-page/Aniruddha-Homestay-Booking-Portal/README.md

         if (extraPersonDateInput) extraPersonDateInput.value = "";

-        if (extraPersonTimeInput) extraPersonTimeInput.value = "11:00";
+        // SET EXTRA PERSON DEFAULT TIMES TO 11:00 AM FOR NEW BOOKING if (extraPersonTimeInput) extraPersonTimeInput.value = "11:00";
         if (extraPersonOutDateInput) extraPersonOutDateInput.value = "";
         if (extraPersonOutTimeInput) extraPersonOutTimeInput.value = "11:00";